Greener Garbage Collection

 By providing a service that is easy and convenient, we can keep organics out of the landfill and make our community cleaner, greener and more sustainable.

-Start diverting your kitchen scraps from your garbage after your last pick up in March.
-Place your new carts, garbage and organics recycling (including yard trimmings), curbside by 7:00 am on your first schedule collection pick up in April 2014.
+Divert your kitchen scraps from your garbage and place in your Organics Recycling cart.
+Bring carts, garbage and organics recycling (including yard trimmings), curbside by 7:00 am on your scheduled collection day.
+Garbage and Organics Recycling will be collected separately on the same day.

 As an Added BONUS Yard Trimmings Will Be Collected Too!